wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Please review the mod page requirements and patch availability carefully.

 [Claim the Mojave (and the Capital)](https://www.nexusmods.com/newvegas/mods/75196) - An expansive end-game mod that allows the player to build outposts at locations across the two wastelands.
 - This mod will require a significant number of patches to maintain compatibility.
-This is NOT compatible with rebuild the capital.
+This is incompatible with [Rebuild the Capital](https://www.nexusmods.com/newvegas/mods/68030).

 [DMT - Dead Money Tweaks - Complete Overhaul](https://www.nexusmods.com/newvegas/mods/72139) - A complete overhaul of the Dead Money DLC including rebalancing, new gear, new weapons, and new enemies.
 Intended to be a pseudo-RPG-survival horror experience and inspired by Resident Evil.
 - Please review the mod page requirements and patch availability carefully.